warcry98/aws-app-101/README.md

 - A high level AWS arhitecture diagram

 ## Bouns (Infrastructure as code)
-- Creating Load Balancer and EC2 with Auto Scaling Group
+- Creating Load Balancer and EC2 with Auto Scaling Group using Terraform